 Sandwich Islands

-When Captain Cook first landed on the Hawaiian islands in 1778 he named them the Sandwich Islands.
-Not because he was so happy he could finally get some proper food, but after his Patron, the 4th Earl of Sandwich.
+When Captain Cook first landed on the Hawaiian islands in 1778, he named them the Sandwich Islands, after his patron, the 4th Earl of Sandwich.

 Spam

-Spam (the food, not the unsolicited emails) is very popular in Hawaii.
-More spam is consumed on Hawaii than in any other state of the USA.
+Spam (the food, not the unsolicited emails) is very popular in Hawaiʻi.
+More spam is consumed here than in any other state of the USA.
 One popular local snack is “Spam Musubi”.

-Because it is so popular here, you can find “exotic” spam versions in supermarkets on Hawaii, such as Honey Spam, Spam with Bacon, and Hot and Spicy Spam.
-Some people even go as far as calling spam “Hawaiian steak”.
+Because it is so popular here, you can find “exotic” spam versions in supermarkets on Hawaiʻi, such as Honey Spam, Spam with Bacon, and Hot and Spicy Spam.
+Spam even goes by the nickname “Hawaiian steak” here.

 Not us though.
-We prefer the local, pastured-raised steaks from cows on the Big Island!
+We prefer the local, pasture-raised steaks from cows on the Big Island.

-Mauna Kea on the Big Island houses some of the world’s biggest telescopes and has more scientific observatories in one place than anywhere else in the world.
+Mauna Kea on the Big Island houses some of the world’s biggest telescopes and more scientific observatories in one place than anywhere else on Earth.

 Tsunamis in Hawaiʻi